cls1277/cls1277.github.io/blog.md

 slug: /blog
 ---

-This is an example of a "Blog" page, displaying a list of posts.
+This is a blog page that records my learning, skills, notifications, and more.
 <br />